If you stream with the Larix Broadcaster app and receive connectivity warnings:

 HEVC is advanced video compression that allows great looking 720p streams with bandwidths as low as 1Mbit.
 (Larix, Mevo, and GoPro default to the industry standard H.264 over RTMP, which requires a connection of 2Mbit or greater for 720p.)

-Note 1: If you have not set up your device to broadcast to sidelineHD, follow these steps first.
+If you have not set up your device to broadcast to sidelineHD, follow these steps first.

 Changing Larix to use HEVC compression